jpfrancois/vagrant-ubuntu-oracle-xe/README.md

 ## Requirements

-* You need to have [Vagrant] and Virtualbox installed.
+* You need to have [Vagrant] and VirtualBox installed.
 * The host machine probably needs at least 4 GB of RAM (I have only tested 8 GB of RAM).
 * As Oracle 11g XE is only available for 64-bit machines at the moment, the host machine needs to have a 64-bit architecture.